Prophetic Empathy & Revolutionary Love

-In this six-session training (click here to read the weekly breakdown) by the Network of Spiritual Progressives and Tikkun magazine led by Cat Zavis and assisted by Rev. Carolyn Wilkins, you will be in an environment in which your desire for a loving, caring, just, and sustainable world will be embraced and encouraged.
+In this six-session training (click here to read the weekly breakdown) by the Network of Spiritual Progressives and Tikkun magazine led by Cat Zavis, you will be in an environment in which your desire for a loving, caring, just, and sustainable world will be embraced and encouraged.
 You will be given the tools you need to bring that vision into the world through concrete proposals and programs that can create lasting systemic change.

 In this training, you will gain the following skills: